googleads/googleads-python-lib/README.md

 authentication and create SOAP web service clients.
 It also contains example code to help you get started integrating with our APIs.

+**NOTE**: As of v20.0.0 this library is _not_ compatible with Python versions less than Python 3.6.
+Also `suds` is no longer supported in this library, `zeep` is now the only supported SOAP client.

 ## Getting started
 1. Download and install the library